stefanoborini/book-the-software-company/02-on-agile-development.md

 ---
 # 2 On Agile Development

 Agile is a set of guidelines on how to deliver quality software, skipping unproductive parts that do not deliver value and focusing on a fast release cycle.
 On paper, it's an excellent way to get things done.
 Unfortunately, no plan can face direct conflict with reality.

+Don't get me wrong, I am a strong agile supporter and Certified Scrum Master.
+What I mean is that the whole concept of Agile has been corrupted in its application.

 There are many implementation of development methodologies that follow Agile principles the most commonly used is probably Scrum.
 As an implementation, it details specific guidelines